ANNOUNCING AUDITIONS

 Rehearsals will take place Monday - Friday from 6p until 9p.
 Some weekend rehearsals may be necessary, and will be negotiated as required.

-The show runs Thursday through Sunday, from July 17th through 27th.
+The show runs Thursday through Sunday, from October 9th through 19th.

 NOT interested in being onstage, but ready to be part of the Playhouse team?